Documentation Index

 Customisation notes

-• Therapeutic area: Add TA-specific instructions (for example, “For oncology, include ORR, PFS, and OS if reported”).
+- Therapeutic area: Add specific instructions for the relevant TA (e.g., “For oncology, include ORR, PFS, and OS if reported”)

-• Output length: Specify a target word count or format constraint in the prompt to control output scope.
+- Output length: Specify target word count or format constraints